-Variety and Scope - Quality of care standards and certification requirements affect all aspects of the operation's service delivery mechanisms and administrative support functions; however, the nature of the applicable standards and requirements can vary from unit to unit depending on the nature of services and the client population.
-The process for ensuring compliance does not vary significantly.
+Variety and Scope - Quality of care standards and certification requirements affect all aspects of the facility's service delivery mechanisms and administrative support functions; however, the nature of the applicable standards and requirements can vary from unit to unit depending on the nature of services and the client population.
+The process for insuring compliance does not vary significantly.

-Intricacy -Administration of the quality assurance program requires consideration of the applicable quality of care standards, certification requirements, operation requirements including the nature of client groups served and budgetary constraints in formulating an approach to quality assurance maintenance and providing management with effective advice on compliance issues.
+Intricacy - Administration of the quality assurance program requires consideration of the applicable quality of care standards, certification requirements, operational requirements including the nature of the client groups served, and budgetary constraints in formulating an approach to quality assurance maintenance and providing management with effective advice on compliance issues.
+These factors often conflict with one another and employees must determine if selective compliance is appropriate.

-Subject Matter Complexity - Work requires an understanding of data collection/analysis techniques; the applicable certification requirements, quality of care standards, and operational policies; and, the treatment programs provided to clients.
+Subject Matter Complexity - Work requires an understanding of data collection/analysis techniques; the applicable certification requirements, quality of care standards, and operational policies; and the treatment programs provided to clients.

 Guidelines - Applicable certification requirements (JCAH, ICF, etc.) and State, departmental, and facility standards and policies apply to most work situations.
-Work does require some independent judgment and analysis in order to determine most appropriate course of action.
+Work requires independent judgment and analysis in order to determine appropriate course of action especially in cases involving selective compliance.